-IS 42 - Social Media in Emergency Management

-IS 100 - Introduction to Incident Command System

-IS 200 - ICS for Single Resources and Initial Action Incidents

-IS 700 - National Incident Management System

-IS 800 - National Response framework

-IS 75 - Military Resources

-IS 520 - Introduction to Continuity of Operations Planning for Pandemic Influenzas

-IS 907 - Active Shooter

-IS 915 - Protecting Critical Infrastructures Against Insider Threats

-IS 2200 - Basic Emergency Operations Center Functions

-Complete a MEMS Practicum

-2. Members will submit the SGAUS membership application with certificates of course completion.
+- IS 42 Social Media in Emergency Management - IS 100 Introduction to Incident Command System - IS 200 ICS for Single Resources and Initial Action Incidents - IS 700 National Incident Management System - IS 800 National Response framework - IS 75 Military Resources - IS 520 Introduction to Continuity of Operations Planning for Pandemic Influenzas - IS 904 Active Shooter Prevention - IS 915 Protecting Critical Infrastructures Against Insider Threats - IS 2200 Basic Emergency Operations Center Functions - 2.
+Complete a MEMS Practicum.
+Your participation in the activation or exercise should be 4 to 6 hours minimum. - 3.
+Members will submit the SGAUS membership application with certificates of course completion.